Brexit – advice and support for staff

 We have a programme of regular, active lobbying of the UK and Scottish Governments and the EU, to ensure the voices of St Andrews staff and students are heard at the highest levels of Brexit decision-making.

 We have recently become members of the Europaeum, a network of research-focused European universities, the Talloires Network, a global body of universities with a focus on civic engagement, and the European University Association.

 Should I still apply for European Union research funding?

 Yes.
 The UK Government has stated that the result of the referendum has no immediate effect on those applying to or participating in Horizon 2020, or those whose research proposals are currently being considered.
 UK researchers and businesses should continue to apply to the programme in the normal way.

-We expect that the future of UK access to European research and innovation funding after the UK has left the EU will be a matter for detailed discussions and a key negotiating point for the UK Government once it formally signals its intention to take the UK out of the EU.
+We expect that the future of UK access to European Union research and innovation thinking and funding after the UK has left the EU will be a matter for detailed discussions and a key negotiating point for the UK Government now that it has formally signalled its intention to take the UK out of the EU.

 Along with other Scottish and UK universities, St Andrews will lobby strongly on the importance of maintaining access to the European research sector and viable funding streams, and the benefits to Europe of continued links with high-quality, research-active centres like St Andrews.

 There have been some reports that UK academics are already experiencing a post-referendum bias when applying for funding with European partners.
 Is this happening in St Andrews?

 We are aware of those reports, but have not found any credible evidence that this has happened here.
 Our Research Policy Office (RPO) is compiling feedback from our Schools and we will ensure that this is presented in our lobbying of the UK and Scottish governments, funding bodies and other appropriate authorities.
 If, however, you believe you have experienced this sort of bias or are aware of credible examples, please ensure your School is aware.
 You can also inform RPO.